qmk/qmk_firmware/docs/features/os_detection.md

 ::: tip
 Note that it takes some time after firmware is booted to detect the OS.
 :::
-This time is quite short, probably hundreds of milliseconds, but this data may be not ready in keyboard and layout setup functions which run very early during firmware startup.
+This time is quite short — probably in the hundreds of milliseconds — but this data may be not ready in keyboard and layout setup functions which run very early during firmware startup.

 ## Callbacks {#callbacks}

-If you want to perform custom actions when the OS is detected, then you can use the `process_detected_host_os_kb` function on the keyboard level source file, or `process_detected_host_os_user` function in the user `keymap.c`.
+If you want to perform custom actions when the OS is detected, then you can use the `process_detected_host_os_kb` function on the keyboard level source file, or `process_detected_host_os_user` function in the user `keymap.c`:

 ```c
 bool process_detected_host_os_kb(os_variant_t detected_os) {